 But on their way, they begin to complain that they are hungry.
-They start blaming Moses and even regretting the fact that God freed them from slavery.
+They start blaming Moses and even regretting the fact that God freed them from slavery (Exodus 16:3).

 Despite their lack of appreciation and faith, God is still faithful.
-He sends bread from heaven in the morning, and quail from heaven in the evening.
+He sends bread from heaven in the morning, and quail from heaven in the evening (Exodus 16:4).
 The people are allowed to gather as much as they need for their family, but they were not to keep any food overnight.
 God wanted them to trust that he would provide what they needed every day.

 There was one exception to the rule of not keeping any leftovers.
-On the seventh day of the week, the people were to rest from all their work, even just gathering food.
+On the seventh day of the week the people were to rest from all their work, even just gathering food (Exodus 16:26).
 This day of rest was called the Sabbath.
 It was a weekly reminder that the people can rest from their work because God will provide.

 So, on the day before the Sabbath, they were allowed to gather twice as much so they needed and keep it for the next day.
-But even with this double provision, people still went out and searched for more food on their day of rest.
-They didn’t trust God.
-They didn’t rest in what he provided.
-They constantly lacked faith.
+But even with this double provision, people still went out and searched for more food on their day of rest (Exodus 16:27).
+They didn't trust God to provide.

-In the Gospel of John, Jesus teaches that there is a truer bread from heaven.
-He teaches that this bread is not about food for the stomach, but life for the world.
-What is this bread?
-Jesus answers this question by saying, “I am the bread of life.”
+In the Gospel of John, Jesus teaches that there is a truer bread from heaven when he says,"I am the bread of life."
 The truest bread from heaven is Jesus himself.
 It is his body that he gave for us on the cross.

 This truth leads us to finally take a true Sabbath rest every day of our lives.

 We do not have a scarcity of salvation, we are fully saved in Christ.
 We do not need to hoard up merits or favor with God for a rainy day when we happen to sin more than usual.
-Jesus’ blood is new every morning and purifies us daily.
-We don’t need to go out in search of new provisions to add on to what Jesus has already earned for us.
+Jesus' blood is new every morning and purifies us daily (1 John 1:9).